-As of the date hereof, we have a total of 26 trademark registrations covering the trade names and logos of Aptorum and our subsidiaries, including but not limited to "APTORUM THERAPEUTICS," "VIDENS LIFE SCIENCES," "ACTICULE LIFE SCIENCES," "TALEM," "Talem in Chinese characters," in jurisdictions such as U.S., Hong Kong, EU, the United Kingdom and China.
-Furthermore, we are in the process of applying for registration of trademarks in jurisdictions including the U.S., PRC and Hong Kong.
+As of the date of this annual report, we own trademark registrations covering the trade names and logos of Aptorum and our subsidiaries, including but not limited to "APTORUM", "APTORUM THERAPEUTICS," "VIDENS LIFE SCIENCES," "ACTICULE LIFE SCIENCES,", "CLAVES LIFE SCIENCES", "NATIVUS LIFE SCIENCES", "SCIPIO LIFE SCIENCES," "TALEM," "Talem in Chinese characters," "SMART PHARMA", in jurisdictions Hong Kong, EU and the United Kingdom and PRC.
+Furthermore, we are in the process of applying for registration of trademarks in jurisdictions including the U.S. and PRC.